 In 2002, he returned to the small screen when he landed a recurring guest role on the hit TV series Friends, playing Mike Hannigan, but didn't let his movie career slide.
 He's since been in numerous box office hits, including The 40-Year-Old Virgin (2005), Night at the Museum (2006), Forgetting Sarah Marshall (2008), I Love You, Man (2009) and the big-screen adaptation of The Perks of Being a Wallflower (2012).
 He starred in Prince Avalanche (2013).
 More recently, he starred in Anchorman 2: The Legend Continues (2014) and They Came Together (2014).
 In 2015, he starred in the title role of Marvel's Ant-Man , a hilarious take on the superhero.
 He also earned a star on the Hollywood Walk of Fame just prior to the film landing in theaters.

-On February 23, 2003, he married his girlfriend of five years, film publicist Julie Yaeger, who has since given birth to their son.
+On February 23, 2003, he married his girlfriend of five years, film publicist Julie Yaeger, with whom he has a son, Jack, and a daughter, Darby.
 They live in Manhattan.

 Paul Rudd Filmography